rustwasm/rfcs/text/009-error-handling.md

 * With the current system, if the author did not use the `catch` attribute then you cannot catch the error.
 But with `try_catch` you can!
-Thus this is more flexible.
+Thus it is more flexible.

 # Drawbacks